-3 Ensure that the lines are free of twists and tangles - start at the bridle and work towards the parachute keeping the 'apex' lines central and the lines either side separated.
-Double check that none of the lines are twisted around the 'apex' lines or each other
+Ensure the lines are free of twists or tangles - start at the bridle and work towards the parachute keeping the 'apex' lines central and the lines either side separated.
+Double check that none of the lines are twisted around the 'apex' lines or each other.